Julie Payette: Resignation

-Richard Wagner, the chief justice of Canada, was sworn in as administrator on January 23, 2021.
+Richard Wagner, the Chief Justice of Canada, was sworn in as Administrator on January 23, 2021.

-Trudeau was criticized by 15 sources interviewed by CBC for failing to vet Payette properly, as the PMO did not conduct checks with Payette's past employers (Montreal Science Centre and Canadian Olympic Committee) that could have uncovered that her style and temperament were not suited for the diplomatically sensitive and public role of Governor General.
+Trudeau was criticized by 15 sources interviewed by the CBC for failing to vet Payette properly, as the PMO did not conduct checks with Payette's past employers (Montreal Science Centre and Canadian Olympic Committee) that could have uncovered that her style and temperament were unsuited for the diplomatically sensitive and public role of Governor General.

 As a result of her resignation, renewed scrutiny arose around the pension and benefits afforded to retired governors general.
 Under current law, she will receive a lifetime pension of nearly $150,000 and also can claim an additional $206,000 in expenses each year.
-Carleton University academic Philippe Lagassé has speculated that Payette's decision to resign may have been motivated by her desire to protect her entitlements, as parliament would be unlikely to retroactively reduce them.
+Carleton University academic Philippe Lagassé has speculated that Payette's decision to resign may have been motivated by her desire to protect her entitlements, as Parliament would be unlikely to retroactively reduce them.

 Personal life

-Payette has been married twice, first to François Brissette in the 1990s, and secondly to William Flynn, with whom she had a son in 2003, and from whom she divorced in 2015.
+Payette has been married and divorced twice, first to François Brissette in the 1990s, and secondly to William Flynn, with whom she had a son in 2003, and from whom she divorced in 2015.

 Payette plays the piano and has sung with the Montreal Symphony Orchestra and Tafelmusik Chamber Choir.
 Currently, she sings with the Ottawa Bach Choir.
 Among her other hobbies are running, skiing, racquet sports, and scuba diving.

+Legal issues

-In July 2011, Payette was driving and struck and killed a pedestrian who had stepped off a curb to cross the road when she should not have.
-The case was closed in 2012.
+In July 2011, Payette was driving and struck and killed a pedestrian who had stepped off a curb to cross the road.
+The case was closed in 2012 as she was found not at fault.

 She was also charged with second degree assault in Maryland, on November 24, 2011.
-The case was closed without charges in April 2012 as she was found not at fault.
-At least one anonymously quoted source has alleged that the victim of the assault was her then-husband, Billie Flynn.
+At least one anonymously quoted source has alleged that the victim of the assault was her then-husband, William Flynn.
 Though the charges were later dropped, the couple split several weeks later and subsequently divorced.
 Payette has stated that charges were "unfounded" but refused to comment further on the circumstances leading to her being charged with assault.
 These incidents raised questions on the vetting process as she had been selected by Prime Minister Trudeau without consulting an ad hoc committee of experts.
 Such a committee was the means by which outgoing Governor General David Johnston had been selected by the Conservative government of Stephen Harper.
 Once Payette was named Governor General-designate, media organizations pressed for the release of the divorce records, which Payette initially attempted to keep sealed before abandoning the bid.